 There are several federal laws in place that protect your right to work while in recovery.
-The most well-known of these is the Family and Medical Leave Act (FMLA)(opens in a new tab).
+The most well-known of these is the (opens in a new tab).
 FMLA provides qualified employees up to 12 weeks of unpaid, job-protected leave per year for serious health conditions, including substance use disorders.
 Additionally, FMLA requires an employer to maintain the employees’ health benefits throughout their leave.

 To qualify, an employee must:

 Work for their employer for a minimum of 12 months and have logged at least 1,250 hours over the 12 month period